Update on Administrative Modernization

 Canvas and Instructional Technology: Adoption of the University’s learning management system, Canvas, continues to grow quarterly.
 With built-in quizzes, modules, and media integration, Canvas provides the “hub” of an emerging academic technology ecosystem for campus, enabling instructors to further leverage technology to support their teaching methods.
 Faculty can learn more about how to integrate this and other technology tools into their classroom at the “Symposium for Teaching with Technology” on April 23.
 Details are available at academictech.uchicago.edu.
 If you are transitioning to Canvas and need help, or have questions or comments about the new system, please email email@example.com.

 University Research Administration: To modernize the grant management experience, University Research Administration will launch an updated grant proposal management system for AURA Grants on April 15.
 It will improve reporting capabilities for sponsored proposals and awards.
 Faculty interaction with the updated system will be very similar to the current one, and grant administrators will receive training and more information on how to prepare proposals as we get closer to the launch.
-More information, including details about training sessions and materials, will be available on the AURA website in March.
-In the meantime, please submit questions or feedback to email@example.com.
+More information, including details about training sessions and materials, will be available on the AURA website (expired link removed) in March.
+In the meantime, please submit questions or feedback to firstname.lastname@example.org.

 Thank you for your input and support on these efforts.
 We look forward to your continued feedback and to sharing another update in the coming months.